• Skip to primary navigation

 About Fred

-Fred is the a Partner at ICF Next, a consulting agency.
-He is a marketer, technologist, husband, photographer and runner.
+Fred is the Vice President of Strategic Marketing at Bounteous, an end-to-end digital transformation consultancy.
+He is a marketer, technologist, husband, and passionate about the future of business with AI.
 According to Fred is his personal blog and all views are his own.
 Follow him on Twitter, LinkedIn, and Instagram.

 • Twitter